open-sesame-escape/open-sesame-escape.github.io/content/puzzles/mazes/map-trace/index.md

 location on a separate card to make sorting easier.
 For a simpler puzzle, simply provide the list of locations in the proper order.

-Given the clue above, the order in which the locations were visted are as follows.
+Given the clue above, the order in which the locations were visited are as follows.

 {{% example %}}